In Rainbows: Live performances

 On 16 January 2008, a surprise Radiohead performance at the London record shop Rough Trade East was relocated to a nearby club after police raised safety concerns.
 Radiohead toured North America, Europe, South America and Japan from May 2008 until March 2009.
+The opening acts were Bat for Lashes in Europe; Liars in the southern US and on the US west coast; Grizzly Bear on the US east coast; and Clinic, Low, Modeselektor and the Ensemble Nacionalde España de Música Contemporánea at the Daydream Festival in Barcelona.

 To determine how they could reduce carbon emissions, Radiohead commissioned the environmental group Best Foot Forward.
 Based on the findings, Radiohead played in amphitheatres rather than smaller venues and focused on playing in city centres to reduce reliance on flights for attendees.
 They also used a carbon-neutral "forest" of LEDs on stage.

 Radiohead recorded a live video, In Rainbows — From the Basement, broadcast on VH1 in May 2008.
 In February 2009, Yorke and Jonny Greenwood performed "15 Step" with the University of Southern California Marching Band at the 51st Annual Grammy Awards.

 Sales

 Digital

 In early October 2007, a Radiohead spokesperson reported that most downloaders paid "a normal retail price" for the digital version of In Rainbows, and that most fans had pre-ordered the limited edition.
-Citing a source close to the band, Gigwise reported that In Rainbows had sold 1.2 million digital copies before its retail release; this was dismissed by Radiohead's co-manager Bryce Edge as "exaggerated".
+Citing a source close to the band, Gigwise reported that In Rainbows had sold 1.2 million digital copies before its retail release.
+This was dismissed by Radiohead's co-manager Bryce Edge as "exaggerated".

 According to research released in November 2007 by the market research firm Comscore, downloaders paid an average of US$2.26 per download globally, and 62% of downloaders paid nothing.
 Of those who paid, the average paid was $6 globally, with 12% paying between $8 and $12, around the typical cost of an album on iTunes.
 Radiohead dismissed the report as "wholly inaccurate", but said the results had been good.
 Another survey, conducted by the industry organisation Record of the Day, found that 28.5% of those who downloaded the album paid nothing or £0.01 and the average price per download was £3.88.
 In December 2007, Yorke said that Radiohead had made more money from digital sales of In Rainbows than the digital sales of their previous albums combined.

 In October 2008, one year after the release, Warner Chappell reported that although most people paid nothing for the download, prerelease sales for In Rainbows had been more profitable than the total sales of Hail to the Thief and that the limited edition had sold 100,000 copies.
 In 2009, Wired reported that Radiohead had made an "instantaneous" £3 million from the album.
 Pitchfork saw this as proof that, thanks to their fans, "Radiohead could release a record on the most secretive terms, basically for free, and still be wildly successful, even as industry profits continued to plummet."